Sungir: Archaeogenetics

 In 2017, researchers successfully sequenced the DNA of multiple individuals from Sungir (c.
 34,000 years BP), including one from Burial 1 (Sunghir I) and three from Burial 2: the two adolescent burials (Sunghir II and Sunghir III) and the adult femur accompanying the burial (Sunghir IV).
 The younger adolescent from Burial 2, Sunghir III, yielded high coverage genomes.
 Sungir III was previously thought to be female; however, genetic analysis shows that all four of the tested individuals at Sungir were male.
 Contrary to previous interpretations of the burials, genetic analysis shows that none of the individuals are closely related (none of the individuals were third-degree relatives or closer).

 However, when compared against other populations, the individuals at Sungir are genetically closest to each other.
 The individuals at Sungir show closest genetic affinity to the individuals from Kostenki, with closer affinity to the individual from Kostenki 12 than to the individual from Kostenki 14.
 The closer affinity between Kostenki 12 and Sungir individuals was mutual, with Kostenki 12 being closer to the Sungir remains than to Kostenki 14.
 The Sungir individuals are inferred to have descended from a lineage that was forming a sister branch to Kostenki 14.
 The Sungir individuals also show close genetic affinity to various individuals belonging to Vestonice Cluster buried in a Gravettian context, such as those excavated from Dolní Věstonice.
 In terms of their Y-chromosome, they all belonged to a subclade of haplogroup C1 (C1a2), which was common among early West Eurasian specimens, such as the ones in Kostenki (C1b*), but today rare among Europeans.
 The maternal haplogroups of S I belonged to U8c, while S II, S III, and S IV belonged to a subclade of U2, which is close to the ones observed among the Kostenki specimens.

+There is some evidence for low amounts (c.
+2%) of Tianyuan-related (East Eurasian) geneflow into the Upper Paleolithic Sunghir population, consistent with traces of Denisovan ancestry.
+This type of ancestry is absent from the Kostenki14 specimen, which is regarded as "baseline" for West Eurasian (European-related) ancestry.

 DNA analysis on a medieval individual from the Sungir 6 site (730-850 cal BP) showed it to belong to the mtDNA haplogroup W3a1, and Y-DNA haplogroup I2a1b2 (I-A16681).